Hey! So Glad You're Here.

 In 2017, I worked for a private intensive outpatient eating disorder recovery clinic for three and a half years before setting up my private practice.
 I've since gone on to do extensive training in trauma-informed nutrition which proved to be invaluable both on a personal and professional level.

 And here I am today.
-An anti-diet and trauma-informed practitioner.
-One who is passionate about her work is committed to continuing healing and growing in other areas of my life.
+A weight-inclusive and trauma-informed practitioner.
+One who is passionate about her work and is committed to continuing healing and growing in other areas of my life.